-Americans with Disabilities Act (1990) In the transportation context, the ADA perhaps most famously mandates that all fixed-route systems and demand-responsive systems have wheelchair accessible facilities and vehicles.
-The FTA’s regulations state that users within one half mile of fixed-route service are ADA Paratransit eligable (Per Title 49 CFR Part 39).
+Americans with Disabilities Act (1990) In the transportation context, the ADA requires that all fixed-route systems and demand-responsive systems have wheelchair accessible facilities and vehicles.
+The FTA’s regulations state that users within one half mile of fixed-route service are ADA Paratransit eligible (Per Title 49 CFR Part 39).

 The US Department of Transportation encourages transit agencies to explore Mobility on Demand pilots to enhance paratransit service.
 According to a 2016 Dear Colleague Letter, they strongly recommend that the agencies maintain their traditional 24-hour paratransit scheduling system to remain in compliance with the ADA.

 Non-Emergency Medical Transportation (NEMT) is a specific category of human services transportation that, as the name implies, conveys patients to medical appointments.
 Medicaid has a provision for NEMT, though the service provision differs by state, which might affect coordination with other services.
 The Government Accountability Office produced guidance in a report Non-Emergency Medical Transportation: Updated Medicaid Guidance Could Help States, and the Henry J. Kaiser Family foundation has written both a helpful “key issues” primer and a state-by-state clearinghouse.